 What happens next?

-Cobb District Attorney Vic Reynolds said his team was disappointed in the change of venue, but that, "whenever and wherever this case is set for trial, the state will be ready."
+Upon Judge Staley's ruling about the change of venue, Cobb District Attorney Vic Reynolds said his team was disappointed but that the state would be ready "whenever and wherever this case is set for trial."

 If Harris is convicted of murder, he faces life in prison.
 The prosecution has chosen not to seek the death penalty.